 Dr. Rahul Bhargava, an expert Haematologist, has extensive experience in diagnosing and managing cyclic neutropenia, offering the latest and most effective treatment options in India.

 Cyclic neutropenia is primarily a genetic disorder caused by mutations in the ELANE gene, which controls neutrophil production.
-The defective gene leads to reduced production of neutrophils, causing patients to be vulnerable to infections during neutropenic episodes.
+The defective gene leads to a reduction in the production of neutrophils, making patients vulnerable to infections during neutropenic episodes.
 In rare cases, the cause may remain unknown.

 While cyclic neutropenia itself is a distinct condition, its severity can vary based on the frequency of neutropenic episodes and the degree of immune system suppression.
 The disorder is classified based on: